 AV 4.0 establishes 10 guiding principles organized into three core interests.
-The following section provides an overview of the three core interests and the guiding principles that fall within them.
+The following section provides an overview of the three core interests and the guiding principles that fall within them:

-Protect Users and Communities

-AV 4.0 presents four principles to further this interest: (1) Prioritize safety; (2) emphasize security and cybersecurity; (3) ensure privacy and data security; and (4) enhance mobility and accessibility.
-The new quidance envisions collaboration between developers, manufacturers and service providers to prevent and investigate threats targeting AVs while simultaneously protecting privacy and civil rights.
+- I. Protect users and communities.
+AV 4.0 presents four principles to further this interest: (1) prioritize safety, (2) emphasize security and cybersecurity, (3) ensure privacy and data security and (4) enhance mobility and accessibility.
+The new guidance envisions collaboration between developers, manufacturers and service providers to prevent and investigate threats targeting AVs while simultaneously protecting privacy and civil rights.

-Susan Lent

-Natasha Kohne

 AV 4.0 promotes the development of standards and best practices across the transportation system to deter, respond to and safely recover from physical and cybersecurity threats.
-A key goal is to protect driver data, passenger data and the data of passive third parties (e.g., pedestrians) from unauthorized collection, use and sharing.

-Promote Efficient Markets to Ensure Rapid Deployment of AV Technologies

-AV 4.0 presents three principles to further this interest: (1) Have the U.S. government remain technology neutral; (2) protect American innovation and creativity; and (3) modernize regulations.
-The new guidance emphasizes the need to protect and enforce intellectual property rights, technical data and sensitive proprietary communications.
+A key goal is to protect driver data, passenger data and the data of passive third parties (e.g., pedestrians) from unauthorized collection, use and sharing. - II.
+Promote efficient markets to ensure the rapid deployment of AV technologies.
+AV 4.0 presents three principles to further this interest: (1) have the U.S. government remain technology neutral, (2) protect American innovation and creativity and (3) modernize regulations.
+The new guidance emphasizes the need to protect and enforce intellectual property (IP) rights, technical data and sensitive proprietary communications.
 AV 4.0 also promises the elimination of outdated regulations that impede AV development or that do not sufficiently address developing safety, mobility and accessibility needs.
 A key goal is to pursue development of a consistent regulatory environment that understands the need for consistency not just at the federal level, but also consistently with SLTTs and international laws and regulations.

-AV 4.0 contemplates U.S. government advocacy to promote foreign and domestic laws that are performance-based and nonprescriptive, and that do not discriminate against American products or services.

-Facilitate Coordinated Efforts Among Stakeholders

-AV 4.0 presents three principles to further this interest: (1) Promote consistent standards and policies; (2) ensure a consistent federal approach; and (3) improve transportation system-level effects.
+AV 4.0 contemplates U.S. government advocacy to promote foreign and domestic laws that are performance based, non-prescriptive and that do not discriminate against American products or services. - III.
+Facilitate coordinated efforts among stakeholders.
+AV 4.0 presents three principles to further this interest: (1) promote consistent standards and policies, (2) ensure a consistent federal approach and (3) improve transportation system-level effects.
 The guidance promotes the development of voluntary consensus standards and evidence-based and data-driven regulations.
 AV 4.0 contemplates federal efforts to engage with SLTTs and industry to promote the development and implementation of voluntary consensus standards, advance policies supporting AV integration throughout the transportation system and seek standardized global technical standards and regulatory policies.

-Federal funds and grants used for AV and connected vehicle research should promote American leadership by complying with Executive Order 13788, "Buy American and Hire American," and Executive Order 13881, "Maximizing Use of American-Made Goods, Products, and Materials."
+Federal funds and grants used for AV and connected vehicle research should promote American leadership by complying with Executive Order 13788 (Buy American and Hire American) and Executive Order 13881 (Maximizing Use of American-Made Goods, Products, and Materials).

-Cross-Agency U.S. Government Involvement in AV Policy
+Cross-Agency US Government Involvement in AV Policy

 A core purpose of AV 4.0 is to document and promote federal cross-agency investment and involvement in core research and development activities related to AVs.
 The new guidance details the role played by 38 federal agencies in supporting the AV sector.
-Unlike prior iterations that focused solely on the DOT, AV 4.0 frames these cross-agency activities as a coordinated effort led by the White House - while not losing sight of the DOT's role regarding safety.
+Unlike prior iterations that focused solely on DOT, AV 4.0 frames these cross-agency activities as a coordinated effort led by the White House-while not losing sight of DOT's role regarding safety.

 AV 4.0 also outlines the administration's efforts to support AV technology growth and leadership by promoting related industries and sectors.
-This includes U.S. government efforts related to advanced manufacturing; artificial intelligence; machine learning; science, technology, engineering and mathematics education and workforce development; supply chain integration; and quantum information science.

-Other recent administration actions also relate to the overall goal of promoting the AV sector, including the recent release of a plan to facilitate American leadership in 5G adoption, "Facilitate America's Superiority in 5G Technology Plan," which addresses connected vehicles.
+This includes U.S. government efforts related to advanced manufacturing, artificial intelligence, machine learning, STEM education and workforce development, supply chain integration and quantum information science.
+Other recent administration actions also relate to the overall goal of promoting the AV sector, including the recent release of a plan to facilitate American leadership in 5G adoption (Facilitate America's Superiority in 5G Technology Plan), which addresses connected vehicles.